UnkindPartition/bamcc/README.md

-A set of sequence alignments (represented as a BAM/SAM/CRAM file) defines a bipartite graph in which the nodes are reference and template sequences and edges are alignments between a template and a reference.
+A set of sequence alignments (represented as a BAM/SAM/CRAM file) defines a bipartite graph in which the nodes are reference and template sequences and the edges are alignments between a template and a reference.

 bamcc splits this graph into connected components and reports the mapping from reference sequences to their components.